 He then headed to Yale Law School, where he helped edit the Yale Law Journal and the Yale Law and Policy Review, served on the Board of the Morris Tyler Moot Court, and was awarded Honorable Mention for Oral Advocacy as a Harlan Fiske Stone Prize Finalist—after being the sole second-year student to make the final round.
 Upon graduating from law school, he learned the intricacies of America’s justice system by working as a law clerk for federal judges in New York and Boston: U.S. District Judge Denny Chin (later appointed by President Obama to the U.S. Court of Appeals for the Second Circuit) and U.S. Court of Appeals Judge Hugh H. Bownes (a Carter appointee who passed away in 2003).

 After two years of judicial tutelage, Tsai relocated to the Deep South to become a civil rights lawyer in Georgia.
 Those exhilarating years working with students, clergy, protesters, prisoners, and the homeless left a lasting impression.
 His first teaching gig was at the University of Oregon Law School, where he earned tenure, along with awards for teaching and research from the law school and the university.
-Tsai has also taught at American University.
+Tsai then taught at American University for twelve years.
 In fall 2019, he served as Clifford Scott Green Chair and Visiting Professor of Law at Temple University.

 America’s Forgotten Constitutions, which explores how citizens have written a wide range of alternative constitutions to resist mainstream constitutional law, has been called “captivating,” “magisterial,” and “a remarkable feat of excavation.”
 Eloquence and Reason, his book on the development of America’s free speech values, has been described as “fresh,” “sophisticated,” and “compelling.”

 Tsai’s research spans constitutional law, legal history, democratic theory, American political culture, social movements, criminal procedure, presidential leadership, and radical constitutionalism.
+His work emphasizes the development and strategic transmission of political ideas, well as matters of institutional design and reform.
 He has written about the legal obstacles placed in the way of black civil rights activists, President Franklin Roosevelt and freedom of religion, the philosophy of John Brown and his followers, modern white supremacy and the militia movement, the Republic of New Afrika’s ideas about the Constitution, the historical treatment of migrants, early socialism in America, the rise and fall of the “one world” movement, President Obama’s reversal on same-sex marriage, and ideas of equality in the poetry and fiction of Langston Hughes.

 Tsai’s scholarly work has been published by the Journal of American History, Contemporary Political Theory, Constitutional Commentary, Perspectives on Politics, Journal of American Constitutional History, Political Science Quarterly, Yale Law Journal, Michigan Law Review, Georgetown Law Journal, Washington University Law Review, Southern California Law Review, Boston University Law Review, and Boston College Law Review.
 His popular essays have appeared in New York Review of Books, Politico, Los Angeles Review of Books, Boston Globe, Washington Post, Boston Review, and Slate.
 He has been interviewed by the New York Times, NPR, and CNN, and has appeared as a legal expert on Meet the Press.
 He is a founding editor of the Journal of American Constitutional History and a board member for Constitutional Studies.